Welcome to EYFS at Black Horse Hill

-Our children achieve very highly, and they have fun in the process.
-Play is at the heart of what we do here at Black Horse Hill Infant School - we believe in child-centered learning through play.
+Our children have lots of fun learning and develop academic and character skills in line with our school values.
+They explore through play and independent learning.
+Our children are excited to come into school every day and find out what they will be learning about.
 We recognise that young children learn best by 'doing' and by being active, and this is reflected in all aspects of our teaching.
 We aim to give our children the best possible start to their education.

-Parents / carers are invited to a Parent-Teacher meeting in the Autumn and Spring terms to talk about thier child's progress and give ideas for how to help at home.
-In the summer term a detailed report will be sent out that evaluates the child's achievement in each of the 7 areas of learning as described above.
-We also invite parents to meetings, usually in the evenings, showing how to help their child at home in particular areas such as mathematics or reading.
+Parents / carers are invited to a Parent-Teacher meeting in the Autumn and Spring terms to talk about their child's progress and give ideas for how to help at home.
+In the summer term a detailed report will be sent out that evaluates your child's achievement in each of the 7 areas of learning as described above.
+We also invite parents to meetings, showing how to help your child at home in particular areas such as mathematics or reading.
 Many parents find it useful to see how and what we teach.